All posts

 How does the AI model read useAppState?

-When the user changes app state via useAppState, the host passes the updated state to the model as part of its context.
+When the user changes app state via useAppState, the hook calls updateModelContext to pass the updated state to the host.
+The host stores it and includes it in the model context.
 The model can then respond based on the current state, for example completing a transaction after the user confirms, sending a message after the user approves a draft, or adjusting its recommendations based on selected filters.

 What does the useAppState API look like?